nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 record linked to each client’s treatment.

-5. Focused Client Information Display (view Command with Pop-Up): The view command opens a pop-up with comprehensive client details, including contact info, appointments, reminders, and payment status.
+5. Focused Client Information Display (view Command with Pop-Up): The view command opens a pop-up with comprehensive client details, including contact info, appointments, reminder notes, and payment status.
 This consolidated view improves accessibility, allowing physiotherapists to quickly review all necessary client information.
 It streamlines workflow and supports a more personalized client experience.